-Chapter Section Description Chapter 1 - Preface Added as a new chapter as the front matt Chapter 4 - Overview Separated from Getting Started as a new Data Partitioning Added as a new section explaining how th Chapter 5 - Hazelcast Clusters Added as a new chapter to explain the Ha Chapter 6 - Distributed Data Structures Map Persistence Thread information related to MapLoader Eviction New max-size policies FREE_HEAP_SIZE a Bounded Queue Whole section modified for a more cleaner Queue Configuration Added as a new section to explain the imp Chapter 12 - Hazelcast JCache Improved the whole chapter by adding an JCache Eviction Added as a new section.
-Chapter 13 - Integrated Clustering Jetty Based Web Session Replication Added as a new section to explain replicat Hibernate Second Level Cache Added the last paragraph to the section H Chapter 14 - Storage High-Density Memory Store Added as a new section.
+Chapter Section Description Chapter 1 - Preface Added as a new chapter as the front mat Chapter 2 - What's New in Hazelcast 3.4 Upgrading from 3.x Added as a new section.
+Chapter 4 - Overview Separated from Getting Started as a new Data Partitioning Added as a new section explaining how t Chapter 5 - Hazelcast Clusters Added as a new chapter to explain the H Chapter 6 - Distributed Data Structures Map Persistence Thread information related to MapLoade Eviction New max-size policies FREE_HEAP_SIZE Bounded Queue Whole section modified for a more cleane Queue Configuration Added as a new section to explain the im- Chapter 7 - Distributed Events The whole chapter improved by adding s Chapter 12 - Hazelcast JCache Improved the whole chapter by adding an JCache Eviction Added as a new section.
+Chapter 13 - Integrated Clustering Jetty Based Web Session Replication Added as a new section to explain replica Hibernate Second Level Cache Added the last paragraph to the section Chapter 14 - Storage High-Density Memory Store Added as a new section.
 Chapter 15 - Clients Java Client Added information related to load balance Chapter 19 - Performance Back Pressure Added as a new section.
-Chapter 21 - Hazelcast Configuration Composing XML Configuration Added as a new section that explains how The whole (formerly known as the Config Chapter 23 - FAQ Updated with new questions related to so Chapter 24 - Glossary Added as a new chapter.
+Hazelcast Performance on AWS Added as a new section that provides bes Chapter 20 - Hazelcast Simulator Added as a new chapter providing compr Chapter 22 - Hazelcast Configuration Composing XML Configuration Added as a new section that explains how The whole (formerly known as the Config Chapter 24 - License Questions Added as a new chapter describing the lie Chapter 25 - FAQ Updated with new questions related to se Chapter 26 - Glossary Added as a new chapter.